tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 The binomial distribution with parameters Selecting nodes with replacement, i.e. selecting each node, noting whether it is malicious or friendly and returning back to the committee. [[4]] a bionomial experiment requires that the probability of success be constant on every trial.

 Example: You have an urn of 10 marbles -5 red and 5 green, You randomly select 2 marbles with replacement, the probability of siccess would not change.
-It would be 5/10 on every trial. https://stattrek.com/probability-distributions/hypergeometric.aspx
+It would be 5/10 on every trial.[[10]]

 ## Methodology
 (What you did and how you found it)